HarryChiu/futu-opend-docker/README.md

 * **Required for trade API:**

     Mount an RSA key file to `/home/rsa` to enable the encryption mode

-    (**Currently DO NOT SUPPORT Python 3.8,  will return "RSA key is invalid"**)
+    You can generate from here: https://travistidwell.com/jsencrypt/demo/ and save the private key as a file.

 * First time login will trig SMS verification code, you have to use telnet to input the code: